myou-engine/myou-log/README.md

 ![myou-log question window](http://pixelements.net/myou/myou-log/screenshots/myou_log_01.png)

 ## Report window
-Your activity will be compiled into a log which you can see on detail from the __report tool__ included in MyouLog.
+Your activity will be compiled into a log which you can see in detail from the __report tool__ included in MyouLog.

 ![myou-log question window](http://pixelements.net/myou/myou-log/screenshots/myou_log_04.png)